Surbhi-Kohli/PythonTut/MultiProcessing_and_MultiThreading/Definitions.md

   * Shared Memory: All threads within a process share the same memory space, so they can access and modify the same data.
 However, you must manage concurrent access (via locks, semaphores, etc.) to avoid race conditions.
   * I/O-bound tasks: Multithreading is ideal for I/O-bound tasks (e.g., web requests, reading/writing files, etc.).
 Threads can wait on I/O operations without blocking other threads, allowing the CPU to continue performing other tasks.
   * Concurrency (not true parallelism): Because of Python’s Global Interpreter Lock (GIL), multithreading in Python does not achieve true parallelism for CPU-bound tasks.
 The GIL prevents multiple threads from executing Python bytecodes simultaneously on multiple CPU cores, even on multi-core systems.

+ #### Advantages:

+  * Lower memory overhead since all threads share the same memory space.
+  * Easier communication between threads (since they share memory).
+  * Ideal for I/O-bound tasks where the program spends time waiting on external resources.

+#### Disadvantages:

+  * Global Interpreter Lock (GIL) for python: For CPU-bound tasks, the GIL prevents true parallelism, as only one thread can execute Python bytecode at a time in a process.
+  * Potential issues with thread synchronization (race conditions, deadlocks).